 I use to make them when my idli / dosa batter becomes little sour in taste.
 Spices and onion fried in oil take out the sourness of it.
 It goes very well with coconut chutney, chutney powder, sambar, onion chutney.

-Pour a laddle of batter onto a heated large pan.
+Pour a ladle of uttapam batter onto a heated large pan.
 Gently spread like a circle.

-Sprinkle, serrano peppers/ green chilies, chopped green pepper and coriander leaves one after the other.
+Sprinkle, serrano peppers/ green chilies, chopped green pepper, and coriander leave one after the other.

 Drizzle a teaspoon of cooking oil.